slin96/master-thesis/experiments/data/README.md

 ### Focus

-- for us most interesting is the data provided for the **Object Detection** usecase
+- for us most interesting is the data provided for the **Object Detection** use case
 - the data ([can be downloaded here](https://cocodataset.org/#download)) is structured in two parts:
     - the images
     - the annotations
-- we need the *train_val annotations*, that contain 6 files of 3 categories (train and val split)
+- we need the *train_val annotations* that contain 6 files of 3 categories (train and val split)
     - person_keypoints
     - captions
     - instances